borgbackup/borg/docs/usage.rst

 |project_name| might use a lot of resources depending on the size of the data set it is dealing with.

+CPU:
-CPU: it won't go beyond 100% of 1 core as the code is currently single-threaded.
+    It won't go beyond 100% of 1 core as the code is currently single-threaded.
     Especially higher zlib and lzma compression levels use significant amounts of CPU cycles.

+Memory (RAM):
-Memory (RAM): the chunks index and the files index are read into memory for performance reasons.
+    The chunks index and the files index are read into memory for performance reasons.
-              compression, esp. lzma compression with high levels might need substantial amounts of memory.
+    Compression, esp. lzma compression with high levels might need substantial amounts of memory.

+Temporary files:
-Temporary files: reading data and metadata from a FUSE mounted repository will consume about the same space as the
-                 deduplicated chunks used to represent them in the repository.
+    Reading data and metadata from a FUSE mounted repository will consume about the same space as the deduplicated chunks used to represent them in the repository.

+Cache files:
-Cache files: chunks index and files index (plus a compressed collection of single-archive chunk indexes).
+    Contains the chunks index and files index (plus a compressed collection of single-archive chunk indexes).

+Chunks index:
-Chunks index: proportional to the amount of data chunks in your repo. lots of small chunks in your repo implies a big
-              chunks index. you may need to tweak the chunker params (see create options) if you have a lot of data and you want to keep the chunks index at some reasonable size.
+    Proportional to the amount of data chunks in your repo.
+Lots of small chunks in your repo imply a big chunks index.
+You may need to tweak the chunker params (see create options) if you have a lot of data and you want to keep the chunks index at some reasonable size.

+Files index:
-Files index: proportional to the amount of files in your last backup. can be switched off (see create options), but
-             next backup will be much slower if you do.
+    Proportional to the amount of files in your last backup.
+Can be switched off (see create options), but next backup will be much slower if you do.

+Network:
-Network: if your repository is remote, all deduplicated (and optionally compressed/encrypted) data of course has to go
+    If your repository is remote, all deduplicated (and optionally compressed/ encrypted) data of course has to go over the connection (ssh: repo url).
-         over the connection (ssh: repo url). if you use a locally mounted network filesystem, additionally some copy operations used for transaction support also go over the connection. if you backup multiple sources to one target repository, additional traffic happens for cache resynchronization.
+    If you use a locally mounted network filesystem, additionally some copy operations used for transaction support also go over the connection.
+If you backup multiple sources to one target repository, additional traffic happens for cache resynchronization.

 In case you are interested in more details, please read the internals documentation.